 The shampoo pregnancy test is a DIY homemade pregnancy test carried out using some shampoo and your urine sample.
 The test is believed to confirm pregnancy at home, although its accuracy is debatable.
 The shampoo is said to react a certain way with the pregnancy hormone, Human Chorionic Gonadotropin (HCG), which is released by women after they conceive.

-How to Carry Out the Shampoo Pregnancy Test at Home
+How to Carry Out the Shampoo Pregnancy Test at Home?

-As with any test, it all starts with the collection a few things before you get on with the test.
+As with any test, it all starts with the collection of a few things before you get on with the test.
 Here’s what you need

 Things You Need